 (b) At no time shall a Party use the Confidential Information of the other Party in a way that might reasonably be considered detrimental to the other Party, including using that information to (1) solicit customers of the other Party, (2) developing a competitive strategy against the other Party, or (3) to enter into a contract, venture or affiliation with any other Person for any reason that relates to the Purpose.

 (c) No copies of any Confidential Information may be made except to implement the Purpose.
-Any materials, documents, notes, memoranda, drawings, sketches and other tangible items containing, consisting of or relating to the Confidential Information of a Party which are furnished to the other Party in connection with this Agreement, or are in the possession of the other Party, and all copies thereof, remain the property of the Party to which the Confidential Information is proprietary and shall be promptly returned to the Party supplying the same upon such Party’s request.
+Any materials, documents, notes, memoranda, drawings, sketches and other tangible items containing, consisting of or relating to the Confidential Information of a Party which are furnished to the other Party in connection with this Agreement, or are in the possession of the other Party, and all copies thereof, remain the property of the Party to which the Confidential Information is proprietary and shall be promptly returned to the Party supplying the same upon such Party’s request; provided that the receiving Party may retain one archive copy of all Confidential Information to be held for use only in connection with a dispute between the Parties relative to this Agreement.

-(d) Either Party may terminate this Agreement upon thirty (30) days' written notice to the other Party; however, the nondisclosure obligations of both Parties under this Agreement shall survive two (2) years from the date of such termination.
-Uponsuch termination, each Party shall deliver all copies or representations of the other Party’s Confidential Information, together with all summaries thereof, in its custody or control to the other Party within ten (10) days of written request thereof from the other Party, or if requested shall certify in writing that all such information has been destroyed.
-In either such event, each Party shall further destroy all materials in its possession that include or refer to any part of such Confidential Information, without keeping a copy thereof.
-Moreover, each Party shall obtain all copies of Confidential Information disseminated to all Persons, including but not limited to employees, attorneys, agents and Affiliates of all such recipients.
+(d) The nondisclosure obligations of both Parties under this Agreement shall continue for two (2) years from the date of the last disclosure hereunder.
+After the termination of the Purpose, each Party shall, within ten days after request from the disclosing Party, deliver all copies or representations of the other Party’s Confidential Information, together with all summaries thereof, in its custody or control to the other Party, or, at the election of the Party having the duty to return Confidential Information, certify in writing that all such information has been destroyed.
+In either such event, each Party shall further destroy all materials in its possession that include or refer to any part of such Confidential Information, without keeping any more than the archive copy authorized above.
+Moreover, each Party shall obtain all copies of Confidential Information disseminated to all Persons, including but not limited to employees, agents and Affiliates of all such recipients, except for outside legal counsel.

 (e) Each Party agrees that it shall protect the confidentiality of, and take reasonable steps to prevent disclosure or unauthorized use of, the Confidential Information in order to prevent it from falling into the public domain or the possession of persons not legally bound to maintain its confidentiality, and in no event shall a Party treat the Confidential Information of the other Party with any lower a standard of care than that exercised in protecting its own Confidential Information of like importance.
 Each Party shall promptly advise the other Party in writing of any unprotected disclosure or misuse of Confidential Information and shall provide assistance to the injured Party in taking remedial action.